 The combined pulmonary and critical care medicine program will have a total of 6 trainees (2 per year) for 3 years.
 The experience combines the curriculum of the previous two-year pulmonary training program along with the one-year critical care medicine training program.
 The critical care rotations are integrated into each year.
 The trainees learn from the 14-full time pulmonary medicine attendings, and additional full-time intensivists at MSK, and other full-time intensivists and pulmonologists at the outside rotations.

 The fellowship offers unique and extensive exposure to patients who are immunocompromised.
 Our trainees become experts in malignant and malignancy-related pulmonary disease.
 To ensure a broad experience, the outpatient pulmonary clinics are open to all patients with pulmonary disease, not just those who are being treated for malignant or malignancy-related pulmonary disease.
 In addition, MSK often manages the patients’ non-oncology issues while undergoing treatment at our institution, and many patients will stay with our non-oncology faculty of >100 internal medicine non-oncology subspecialists after their therapy is completed.
-The trainees spend time in the sleep medicine clinic and laboratory at Lenox Hill Hospital in addition to working with our own MSK sleep medicine physician who runs a robust home sleep study program.
+The trainees spend time in the sleep medicine clinic and laboratory at Lenox Hill Hospital.
 During inpatient pulmonary consultation service fellows work with pulmonary service physician assistants and nurse practitioners and are supervised by a dedicated pulmonary attending.
 Electives are arranged based on the interests of the trainee.

 The critical care component of the program is 10 months in duration.
 Trainees spend 5 months in the MSKCC state-of-the-art 20-bed adult medical-surgical ICU and will have 4 required outside rotations at 3 institutions for experience in cardiothoracic surgery (1 month) and neurocritical care (1 month), trauma surgical ICU (1 month), and community based medical ICU rotation.
 There is one month in the MSK Anesthesiology Department to optimize airway management skills.
 Additional ICU time may be arrange based on the interests of the trainee.